France's Macron risks his government to raise retirement age - KESQ

 “The mobilization will continue,” Roussel said.
 “This reform must be suspended.”

-The head of The Republicans party, Eric Ciotti, said his group won’t “add chaos to chaos” by supporting a no-confidence motion, but some of his fellow conservatives at odds with the party’s leadership could vote individually.
+The leader of The Republicans, Eric Ciotti, said his party won’t “add chaos to chaos” by supporting a no-confidence motion, but some of his fellow conservatives at odds with the party’s leadership could vote individually.

-A no-confidence motion needs approval by more than half the Assembly.
-In such case — which would be a first since 1962 — the government would have to resign.
+A no-confidence motion, expected early next week, needs approval by more than half the Assembly.
+If it passes — which would be a first since 1962 — the government would have to resign.
 Macron could reappoint Borne if he chooses, and a new Cabinet would be named.

 If no-confidence motions don’t succeed, the pension bill would be considered adopted.

-Earlier Thursday, the Senate adopted the bill in a 193-114 vote, a tally that was largely expected since the conservative majority of the upper house favored the changes.
+The Senate adopted the bill earlier Thursday in a 193-114 vote, a tally largely expected since the conservative majority of the upper house favored the changes.

-Macron’s alliance lost its parliamentary majority last year, forcing the government to count on conservative lawmakers to pass the bill.
-Leftists and far-right lawmakers are strongly opposed and conservatives are divided, making the outcome unpredictable.

-The French leader wants to raise the retirement age so workers put more money into the system, which the government says is on course to run a deficit.

-Union leaders reacted with fury and a determination to stage even more strikes a day after nearly 500,000 people protested against the bill.
-Francois Hommeril of the CFE-CGC, representing energy workers among others, said the government “forces a vote when it is sure to win it” and “prevents the vote when they know they would lose.”

-Across the river Seine from the National Assembly, about 1,000 people rallied at the Place de la Concorde, where security forces, backed by a water cannon, appeared positioned to prevent them from reaching the nearby presidential palace.

-Leftist leader Jean-Luc Melenchon told the crowd that Macron has gone “over the heads of the will of the people.”
-Members of Melenchon’s France Unbowed party were among the lawmakers singing the Marseillese in an attempt to thwart the prime minister.
+Leftist leader Jean-Luc Melenchon told the crowd at the Concorde that Macron has gone “over the heads of the will of the people.”
+Members of Melenchon’s France Unbowed party were foremost among the lawmakers singing the Marseillese in an attempt to thwart the prime minister.

-Economic challenges have prompted widespread unrest across Western Europe, where many countries, like France, have had such low birthrates that young workers might not able to sustain pensions for retirees.
+Economic challenges have prompted widespread unrest across Western Europe, where many countries, like France, have had low birthrates, leaving fewer young workers to sustain pensions for retirees.
 Spain’s leftist government joined with labor unions Wednesday to announce a “historic” deal to save its pension system.

 Spain’s Social Security Minister José Luis Escrivá said the French have a very different, unsustainable model and “has not addressed its pension system for decades.”
 Spain’s workers already must stay on the job until at least 65 and won’t be asked to work longer — instead, their new deal increases employer contributions for higher-wage earners.

-Associated Press contributors include Elaine Ganley, Jeffrey Schaeffer, Nicolas Garriga, Masha MacPherson and Alex Turnbull in Paris; Barbara Surk in Nice; and Ciaran Giles in Madrid.
+Associated Press contributors include Jeffrey Schaeffer, Nicolas Garriga, Masha MacPherson and Alex Turnbull in Paris; Barbara Surk in Nice; and Ciaran Giles in Madrid.